slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 'This 60-year-old male was hospitalized due to moderate ARDS from COVID-19 with symptoms of fever, dry cough, and dyspnea.
 We encountered several difficulties during physical therapy on the acute ward.'

-Since this document has only 47 words, the rest of the document is padded with zeroes.

 ## Create an embedding

 To create the embedding, we create a Keras Sequential model.
-By sequential, this means that each layer in the network has exactly one input and one output.
+Sequential means that each layer in the network has exactly one input and one output.
 To define the embedding, we need 3 inputs:

 - input_dim: size of vocabulary
 - output_dim: how many dimensions the word should be embedded into
 - input_length: maximum length of a document

 The output_dim is the size of the output vectors for each word.
 For example, a output_dim = 2 means that every word is mapped to a vector with 2 elements, or features.
 These numbers can be chosen arbitrarily.
-A larger output_dim will have more features to train on (and may increase model accuracy), but be more computationally expensive.
+A larger output_dim will have more features to train on (and may increase model accuracy), but more computationally expensive.
 I played around with the output_dim in multiples of 2 (starting from 2 going up to 32), and did not see a difference in accuracy when training the embedding.

 To better understand the logic behind creating an embedding, I found these [articles](https://stats.stackexchange.com/questions/270546/how-does-keras-embedding-layer-work?rq=1) particulary helpful.